AlessiaEletti/ContinObsMultistateProcesses/README.md

 The data are openly accessible and originate from the *Rotterdam Breast Cancer Study*.
 Note that the analysis should not be used to make epidemiological claims and serves an illustrative purpose only.

 The models are fitted using the R package `GJRM`.
-Prediction on the transition probabilities scale are carried out using a modified version of the 'mssample()' function from the R package 'mstate'.
+Prediction on the transition probabilities scale are carried out using a modified version of the `mssample()` function from the R package `mstate`.